Waccamaw Indian People: Pursuit of federal recognition

 On October 5, 1994, while still named the Chicora-Waccamaw People, the organization submitted a letter of intent to submit a petition for federal acknowledgement of existence as a tribe to the Bureau of Indian Affairs.

 In 2021, US Representatives Tom Rice and Nancy Mace (R-SC-7) introduced HR 1942 Waccamaw Indian Acknowledgment Act to attempt to secure federal recognition for the organization.
 However, no vote ever happened, and the bill was never mentioned during its two years in Congress.

-As of December of 2023, the office of U.S. Representative Russell Fry has been actively engaged in discussions and collaborative efforts with both the Waccamaw Indian People, supporting their pursuit of federal recognition.
+As of December 2023, the office of U.S. Representative Russell Fry has been actively engaged in discussions and collaborative efforts with both the Waccamaw Indian People, supporting their pursuit of federal recognition.

 Chicora name dispute

 Before the Waccamaw Indian People, formerly called the Chicora Indian Nation, chose to formally remove the term "Chicora" from its name, there were public disputes and legal confrontations over the organization's use of this term.
 A key incident occurred in 1993 between Chief Gene Martin of the Chicora Indian Tribe and Second-Chief Bill "Kicking Bear" Fowler of the Chicora-Waccamaw.
 The dispute escalated into a public altercation at a powwow hosted by the Lumbee Tribe in Pembroke, North Carolina.
 The focus of the dispute was on the right to use the "Chicora" name.
 Subsequently, Martin faced disorderly conduct charges, which were dismissed due to the incident occurring outside of Horry County's jurisdiction.
 Martin, citing his organization's entitlement to the term "Chicora", considered filing a civil suit against the Chicora-Waccamaw for a name change.
 Hatcher defended local use of the term "Chicora", stating the term was a regional designation rather than being an assertion of tribal heritage or identity.
 In 1994 Hatcher publicly expressed that he and Martin had put their dispute over the use of the name "Chicora" behind them.
 Later, in 2002, the Waccamaw Indian People dropped "Chicora" from the organization's name by popular vote in order to avoid being confused with the Chicora Indian Tribe.